miao1007/AnimeWallpaper/README.md

 ####2. iOS design implementation for Android

-1. Toolbar with translucent statusbar for kitkat above
+1. Toolbar with translucent statusbar for Kitkat device above
-2. Realtime Blur(Dialog/ActionSheet/ListView)
+2. Realtime blur on Android(Dialog/ActionSheet/ListView)
 3. Search/Indicator(Progressbar)/Translation animation

 ####3.
 A practice with latest library